DylanMorris483/win_batch_EasyMaldi/README.md

 # EasyMaldi
 EasyMaldi streamlines spectral data extraction and diagnostic integration from Bruker Biotyper® Maldi-Tof MS Systems.

-The goal for this software was threefold: (i) No installation required on a windows machine (often the case within the clinical laboratory setting), (ii) no human interaction required, (iii) data is organized according to LIIs minimal impact on performance of the system.
+The goal for this software was threefold: (i) No installation required on a windows machine (often the case within the clinical laboratory setting), (ii) no human interaction required, (iii) data is organized according to laboratory-internal-identifiers (LII's) with minimal impact on performance of the system.
 Runtime considerations were not made, since the software is expected to run when the machine is idle.
 ## Table of contents
 - [Citation](#Citation)
 - [Version](#Version)